Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 * <a title="Advanced Custom Fields Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/advanced-custom-fields-broadcast-plugin/">Advanced Custom Fields</a> adds support for correctly broadcasting various field types using Elliot Condon’s <a href="http://www.advancedcustomfields.com/">Advanced Custom Fields plugin</a>.
 * <a title="All In One Calendar Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/all-in-one-calendar-broadcast-plugin/">All In One Calendar</a> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely’s All In One Calendar</a> plugin.
 * <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/bbpress-broadcast-plugin/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
+* <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/eventon-broadcast-plugin/">EventOn</a> adds support for Ashan Jay's <a href="http://www.myeventon.com/">EventON</a> plugin with tickets.
 * <a title="Event Organiser Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/event-organiser-broadcast-plugin/">Event Organiser</a> adds support for Stephen Harris’ <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
 * <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/foogallery-broadcast-plugin/">FooGallery</a> adds support for <a href="https://wordpress.org/plugins/foogallery/">FooPlugins&#8217; FooGallery</a> plugin.
 * <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/geo-my-wp-broadcast-plugin/">GEO my WordPress</a> adds support for Eyal Fitoussi&#8217;s <a href="https://wordpress.org/plugins/geo-my-wp/">GEO my WordPress</a> geolocation plugin.